sinayassari/ai-ml-dl-intro/README.md

 ## 🧠 What's Covered

+### `ml-intro.py`
-`ml-intro.py` is the core file and steps through the following PyTorch tensor concepts, each with a printed example:
+A script that steps through core PyTorch tensor concepts, each with a printed example:
 - **Creating tensors** — from raw Python lists, and with `torch.zeros`, `torch.ones`, `torch.rand`
 - **Device check** — confirming whether a tensor is running on CPU or GPU (`tensor.device`)
 - **Element-wise multiplication** — multiplying two tensors of the same shape